willstepp/writings/fetus/fetus.notes.md

 there are creatures who want to harm the fetus and he protects it from them.

 An enormous sun that overtakes the sky and burns away the leaves.

+A blue nebula, with tentacles spread across the black firmament.
+Something so far from him, light years away.
+Something alluring.
+If wings sprouted from his back one day he would fly to it.

+The creatures black, hardened.
+Later learn they were burned by the sun.